Mary Maverick: Early life

-Mary Ann Adams was born in Tuscaloosa County, Alabama, to William Lewis Adams, a lawyer, and Agatha Strother (Lewis) Adams.
+Mary Ann Adams was born in Tuscaloosa County, Alabama, to lawyer William Lewis Adams and Agatha Strother (née Lewis) Adams.
 Her maternal grandmother was a cousin of James Madison, while her father's family had founded Lynchburg, Virginia.
 Her parents lived along the James River in Virginia, where her father exported flour and tobacco.
 During the War of 1812 her father left Virginia for what is now Alabama and bought a plantation near the site of Tuscaloosa.
 While purchasing supplies in Mobile, Robert Adams answered Andrew Jackson's call for volunteers to help defend New Orleans and raised a company which he led at the Battle of New Orleans.
 In 1816, her mother came to live permanently in Alabama as well.

-In Alabama, Robert Adams practiced law, and in 1827 he served as an agent of U.S. Treasury Department.
+In Alabama, Robert Adams practiced law, and in 1827, he served as an agent of U.S. Treasury Department.
 He died in June 1827, leaving his widow to raise their six surviving children, all under the age of 12.
 Mary attended boarding school in Tuscaloosa to meet her father's wish that his children be appropriately educated.

-On August 4, 1836, Mary Adams married Samuel Augustus Maverick, a Yale graduate who had been the Alamo garrison's delegate to the Convention of 1836 declaring Texas' independence from Mexico.
+On August 4, 1836, Mary Adams married Samuel Maverick, a Yale graduate who had been the Alamo garrison's delegate to the Convention of 1836 declaring Texas' independence from Mexico.
 Sam Maverick sold his Alabama plantation at the beginning of 1837, and Mary Maverick accompanied her husband to New Orleans so that he could conduct business and be closer to news of Texas.
 While she was in New Orleans, her brother William Adams left for Texas.
 In March 1837, she and her husband visited his father in South Carolina, where they refused the elder Maverick's gift of his plantation.
-On May 14, 1837, she gave birth to her first child, Samuel Maverick, Jr. in South Carolina.
+On May 14, 1837, she gave birth to her first child, Samuel Maverick Jr. in South Carolina.